monomadic/monomadic/README.md

 - Rust
 - Elm

-I also kinda like flutter, golang and haskell.
+I also kinda like c, flutter, golang and haskell.